 Right afterwards, I accompanied an excursion of the University to the Ticino area in southern Switzerland.
 We visited a valley with still quite pristine landscape.
 We came just right for the flowering of Alpine Roses.
 Here you see three photos of the amazing colourful meadows:

-The different flowers in combination with many different insects have been a real highlight!
+The different flowers in combination with many different insects and birds have been a real highlight!

 Snowy Black Forest

 Searching in the misty silence for the Caipercaillie.